-In all, more than 60 tombs have been excavated.
-There are at least 75 tombs in Biban al-Harim, the Valley of the Queens, around 4 of which are open.
+Located in 4,000 year-old Luxor, the Valley of the Kings is studded with often highly decorated tombs, constructed to house the regal sarcophagi-enclosed mummies of the mighty pharaohs awaiting their passage into the after-life.
+Some of the best known tombs are those of Seti I, Amenhotep II and of course, the tomb of King Tutankhamun.
+In all, more than 60 opulent and lavish tombs have been excavated.
+There are at least 75 tombs in Biban al-Harim, the Valley of the Queens, around 2 of which are open.
 Deir al- Bahri, otherwise known as the famous Temple of Queen Hatshepsut, rises out of the desert plain in a series of terraces.
 Partly rock-cut, partly freestanding, it is one of Egypt’s finest and most photographed monuments.

-Hurghada was founded in the early 20th century and took on a growth explosion thanks to tourism in the 1980s.
-In reality, the Hurghada of today comprises three main centres and numerous self-contained tourist villages.
-To the north, lies Ed-Dahar, which hosts than half of the total local population, and some of Hurghada’s more expensive hotels, restaurants and the tourist bazaar.
-A couple of kilometres south, between Ed-Dahar and New Hurghada lies Sigala, perhaps less popular than Ed-Dahar.
-Still further south is New Hurghada where there are a concentration of up market hotels and restaurants.
-All of this development has made Hurghada one of Egypt’s most popular resort towns on the Red Sea coast.
+Alongside Sharm el Sheikh, Hurghada is Egypt's premier beach resort, the perfect way to end a cultural adventure to Cairo, Aswan, Luxor and beyond.
 Hotels and expanded infrastructure provide holidaymakers with excellent aquatic facilities for sail boarding, yachting, deep-sea fishing, SCUBA diving and snorkeling.
 Hurghada’s central location provides a gateway to prime offshore reefs, which are some of the finest in the world.
-Hurghada also has a healthy after dark scene.
-For retail therapy, the town has plenty of shops selling knock-off bags and tees, snorkeling gear and suchlike.
-Just outside Hurghada is an ancient Roman quarry called Mons Porphyritis and Port Safarga – a famously windy place and King Kong of windsurfer paradises.
+Hurghada is also known for its lively nightlife.
+For retail therapy, the town has plenty of shops selling knock-off bags and tees, snorkelling gear and suchlike.
+Just outside Hurghada is an ancient Roman quarry called Mons Porphyritis and Port Safarga – a famously windy place and an excellent place for windsurfing.